YouTube Summaries | Complete Terraform Course - From Beginner to Pro (Parts 1 - 3)

 - The

-command is a way to clean up and remove all resources associated with a project. destroy
+destroycommand is a way to clean up and remove all resources associated with a project. destroyshould not be run for live projects but only for cleanup at the end.

 Local vs. Remote Backend: